Written by: Jonathan Zalesne

 Having someone to talk to and help you sort through all these experiences tied up in being a human can be an incredibly supportive way to make space for your mental health.

-If you’re curious to learn more about how you can feel supported with your mental health, follow the links below!
+If you’re curious to learn more about how you can feel supported with your mental health through therapy, connect with us below below!